 - By Use Case

 Software as a Service—SaaS—is an on-demand subscription model for the licensing of software that is hosted remotely by a vendor and made available to the customer via the cloud.
 SaaS applications of nearly every type of business and consumer software are now available, including customer resource management, enterprise resource planning, human resources management, sales and marketing, communications, gaming, accounting and tax preparation, education, office systems, cybersecurity and many more.
 Most software developers have SaaS versions of their products.

-Organizations considering traditional software products, or a comparable SaaS option typically realize a number of benefits with the SaaS offering, including:
+Organizations considering traditional software products, or a comparable SaaS platform option typically realize a number of benefits with the SaaS service offering, including:

 - Ease-of-Adoption: Because the software is hosted by the vendor, the hardware requirements for subscribers are minimal, often only a mobile or desktop device using a common web browser.

 - Cost Efficiency: SaaS offerings allow subscribers to buy what they need and add user licenses as needed rather than over-purchase for user capacity that may or may not transpire.

 - Simple Management: When a SaaS vendor adds features, enhancements, or otherwise modifies their product, the updates are pushed by the vendor automatically rather than requiring action on the part of the subscriber.

 - Lower Total Cost of Ownership: SaaS applications are typically priced with all product and associated support costs revealed up-front, making it easier for customers to budget and buy what they need.

 - Fast Time-to-Value: Because deployment of a SaaS application does not require complicated integration or burdensome hardware requirements, the time from purchase to provisioning can take place in a matter of minutes.

 - Ease-of-Integration: Some SaaS applications may have customization options requiring integration with internal resources or products from other SaaS vendors.
 These can usually be accomplished simply with application programming interfaces (APIs).